WING-NUS/scisumm-corpus/README.md

 **Updates for CL-SciSumm 2019**

-Further, this year we have introduced 1000 document sets that were automatically annotated to be used as training data.
+In 2019 we had introduced 1000 document sets that were automatically annotated to be used as training data.
 This training data was generated following Nomoto,2018.
 This data can be found in **/data/Training-Set-2019/Task1/From-ScisummNet-2019**.